 The Pilot shall complete all Flights for the same block within the same day.
 E.g. RGB and thermal flights should be completed on the same day.

 The Pilot shall complete the Flight of each block without breaks longer than 30 minutes.
-In case, there is a need for a longer pause the Pilot shall repeat the Flight of the entire block.
+If there is a need for a longer pause, the Pilot shall repeat the Flight of the entire block.

 10.2.
 Timing and Planning

-Unless otherwise agreed by the Parties, the Pilot will act in accordance with the following timing for the subsequent steps to be taken by the Pilot is described below:
+Unless otherwise agreed by the Parties, the Pilot will act in accordance with the following timing for the subsequent steps to be taken by the Pilot as described below:

 The Pilot accepts the Invitation